Gain from Permitted Tax Strategies not Evasive Loopholes

 Under Section 80C and 80E, interest on educational loans for children as well as spouses (excluding relatives and siblings) is deductible fromfor the first eight years.

 Proof Required – For claims on interest paid on education loans, you need to present your loanas proof.

 #3: Lighten the weight of medical expenses on illness of dependants

 The taxman understands that in circumstances where a dependent is chronically ill, medical expenses can weigh down taxpayers.
-Therefore, under Section 80DDB, an annual deduction of INR 40,000 or INR 60,000 for senior citizen dependents can be claimed.
+Therefore, under Section 80DDB, an annual of INR 40,000 or INR 60,000 for senior citizen dependents can be claimed.

 Proof Required – For claims on medical expenses on an illness, of dependants, you need a medical certificate and details of the illness from a certified medical professional in a government hospital.

 #4: Politicians are not the only ones to gain – Benefit from deduction on political contributions and charitable donations

 Being socially responsible and politically inclined seems to be the current trend.
 Whether you contribute to a recognized political party, volunteer to donate money to an NGO or charitable organization, you are eligible for a.